Revit Running Slow in 2026? 18 Proven Performance Fixes to Speed Up Any Revit Model

 Fixes:

-• Don’t load every linked model at once
+• Do not load every linked model at startup.
+Worksets control link visibility too

 4. Linked Models: The Chaos Multiplier